peteroupc/MailLib/docs/PeterO.Text.Encodings.md

     public static class Encodings

 Contains methods for converting text from one character encoding to another.
-This class also contains convenience methods for converting strings and other character inputs to bytes.The Encoding Standard, which is a Candidate Recommendation as of early November 2015, defines algorithms for the most common character encodings used on Web pages and recommends the UTF-8 encoding for new specifications and Web pages.
+This class also contains convenience methods for converting strings and other character inputs to sequences of bytes.The Encoding Standard, which is a Candidate Recommendation as of early November 2015, defines algorithms for the most common character encodings used on Web pages and recommends the UTF-8 encoding for new specifications and Web pages.
 Calling the `GetEncoding(name)`  method returns one of the character encodings with the given name under the Encoding Standard.

 Now let's define some terms.